braadworst/lg-core/README.md

 **extension:\***
 The actual extension, this can be any type of code that you want to use

-**[isUpdater:boolean = false]**
-Tell the core if on initialization the extension needs to be executed.
-This is typically for extensions that use update events to trigger updates to the road.
-Read more about [extensions](https://lagoonroad.com/guide/writing-extensions) in the guide.

 > Extensions are available on the road object in the callback
 > ```